 Oasis Leisure Centre, Swindon

-We are pleased that Swindon Borough Council are making progress in plans to reopen the Oasis swimming pool.
-The Oasis dome is protected through listing, but that isn’t a barrier to its reopening.
+We are pleased that Swindon Borough Council is making progress in plans to reopen the Oasis swimming pool.
+The Oasis dome is protected through listing, and these plans will enable the leisure pool to reopen and be enjoyed by all.
+This is a significant heritage benefit.

 More about the building